XTQA: Span-Level Explanations of the Textbook Question Answering: Introduction

+A recent study \citep{kembhavi2017you} found that about $80\%$ of the questions can be answered by using sentences in the context and we notice that these evidence spans (combinations of sentences in a paragraph) can also be regarded as explanations because they contain the key knowledge to answer the questions.
+For example, the span $[9, 11]$ marked in green on the left of Figure \ref{fig.1} can be provided for humans to explain why the TQA system chooses \emph{D} for question \emph{1}, where 9 and 11 denotes the start and end indices respectively.

-Based on the assumption, we devise a novel architecture towards span-level eXplanations of the Textbook Question Answering (XTQA) as illustrated in Figure \ref{fig.1}.
-First, XTQA uses our proposed coarse-to-fine grained algorithm to generate evidence spans of questions.
-In the coarse grained phase, top $M$ paragraphs relevant to questions are chosen from abundant essays by the TF-IDF score.
-In the fine grained phase, top $K$ evidence spans are generated from all candidate spans within the top $M$ paragraphs by computing the information gain of each span to questions.
+Inspired by this, we devise a novel architecture towards span-level eXplanations for Textbook Question Answering (XTQA), which considers the entire textual context of a lesson as candidate evidence and extracts span-level explanations using our proposed coarse-to-fine grained Explanation Extracting (EE) algorithm.
+Concretely, we regard each paragraph of a lesson as a document and apply the embedding based query expansion method \cite{kuzi2016query} to choose the top $M$ paragraphs that are relevant to questions in the coarse-grained phase.
+In the fine-grained phase, the top $U$ span-level explanations are extracted from all candidate spans within the top $M$ paragraphs by computing the information gain of each span for questions.
 The larger information gain indicates the more uncertainty of questions reduced by spans.
-Second, XTQA fuses the information of generated evidence spans, questions, options and diagrams to provide answers.
-Finally, not only the answers but also the evidences to choose them are provided to students.

-The contributions of our work are as follows.
-(1) We devise a novel architecture that can give students evidences as well as answers for TQA.
-(2) We propose a coarse-to-fine grained algorithm to generate span-level evidences by computing the information gain of each span to questions.
-(3) We conduct extensive experiments and ablation studies on the TQA dataset \citep{kembhavi2017you} to verify the effectiveness of the XTQA and our proposed assumption.
-Experimental results show that XTQA significantly improves the state-of-the-art performance compared with baselines.
-(4) We also explore how to effectively integrate the self-supervised learning method SimCLR \citep{chen2020simple} into the proposed architecture to further improve the accuracy of the TQA task.
+We consider the explanations extracted by EE to be the key context for assisting XTQA in predicting answers and improving performance.
+Due to the lack of ground truth for explanations and their importance for TQA, we use the answer label to optimize explanation extracting.
+Furthermore, the EE algorithm can also be integrated into other methods to make them explainable and improve the TQA performance.

+Experimental results show that XTQA obtains the best overall explanation result of $52.38\%$ on the first $300$ questions of the CK12-QA\footnote{The TQA dataset is collected from \url{http://www.ck12.org}.
+In this paper, we call the TQA dataset CK12-QA to distinguish TQA tasks from TQA datasets.} test split (non-diagram questions: $150$ and diagram questions: $150$) \cite{kembhavi2017you}.
+The results also show that XTQA achieves the best TQA performance, improving the accuracy on the test split from $34.06\%$ to $36.95\%$.

+In summary, our contributions are mainly threefold. \begin{itemize} \item[1)] We devise a novel TQA architecture, which considers the entire textual context of a lesson as candidate evidence and extracts span-level explanations with varying lengths for different questions.
+To the best of our knowledge, this paper is the first work to investigate the explainability of TQA.

+\item[2)] We propose the EE algorithm, which can also be integrated into other TQA methods to make them explainable and improve the TQA performance.